T. Meena Kumari: Early life and career

-On her appointment as first Chief Justice of Meghalaya in 2013, she said her first priority would be to set up Fast-Track Courts in the state, as well as to understand the problems of the region and deal with pending cases.
-However, she was only in post for five months.
+She was appointed as first chief justice of the newly created High Court of Meghalaya.
+On her appointment as the first Chief Justice of Meghalaya in 2013, she said her first priority would be to set up Fast-Track Courts in the state, as well as to understand the problems of the region and deal with pending cases.
+However, she was only in the post for five months.

 After her retirement as Meghalaya Chief Justice in August 2013, she was appointed Chairperson of the Tamil Nadu State Human Rights Commission in December 2014.
 The post had been vacant since 2011.